jpke/Sample-Work/README.md

-###Practical Machine Learning Course Project
+###Machine Learning
+This project was completed for the Practical Machine Learning course in the Coursera Data Science Specialization.
 The goal of the project was to train a machine learning algorithm to accurately predict the way in which a barbell lift was performed, using data from accelerometers on participants’ belt, forearm, arm and dumbell.
 I used a random forest algorithm to predict with high accuracy.

 index.html is the html product of the project.
 It can be accessed at: https://jp92015.github.io/